 2 The Executive Director is responsible for the operation of the Secretariat, for carrying out the business affairs of the Union and reporting to the President.
 He/she may be designated by the President to represent the Union vis-à-vis official bodies and third parties.

 3 A Deputy Executive Director may be appointed.
-(See also Article VIII.8)
+(See also Statutes Article VIII.8)

 4 The Deputy Executive Director can act as Executive Director if no Executive Director has been appointed or the Executive Director is not able to act.

-5 The Executive Director or Deputy Executive Director, the latter only in the case that the Executive Director position is vacant, is authorized to sign legally binding contracts.
+5 The Executive Director or Deputy Executive Director is authorized to sign legally binding contracts, the latter only in the case that the Executive Director position is vacant.

 6 The Executive Director is appointed, not elected, and serves a five-year term, renewable subject to appraisal of performance by the Board.